Nine-year-old child genius to graduate university

 Laurent said he enjoys playing with his dog Sammy and playing on his phone, like many young people.

-However, unlike most nine-year-olds, he has already worked out what he wants to do with his life: develop artificial organs.
+However, unlike most 9-year-olds, he has already worked out what he wants to do with his life: develop artificial organs.

 In the meantime, Laurent has to finish his bachelor's degree and choose which academic institution will play host to the next stage in his remarkable journey.